 The SEATA, Inc. fiscal year ends December 31 of each year, and requests for basic, basic plus and/or emergency grants may be made up to that date.
 However, as previously indicated, discretionary grants must be approved in advance.
 The SEATA Finance Workgroup advises applications be prepared well in advance and no later than December 1st.
 Disbursements can be made when receipts are provided but must be submitted no later than December 31st.

-LEVEL I: Basic Grants
+LEVEL I: Basic Grant(s)

-LEVEL II: Basic Grants Plus
+LEVEL II: Matching Plus Grant(s)

 At the conclusion of the fundraiser, an application may be made for a grant based on receipts, up to $1,000.
 A list of contributors must be attached.